 So you want to travel on an alternative service break but you’re not sure if you can afford the entire cost of your trip right now?
-The Volunteer Center wants alternative breaks to be as accessible as possible to all USC students.
+The Volunteer Center wants the Alternative Breaks Program to be as accessible as possible to all USC students.
 We will be doing our best to try to lower the cost of AB trips whenever possible.
 However, before you accept a spot that is offered to you on an AB trip, make sure that you can afford to pay 100% of the trip cost prior to the departure date.
+Speak with you Trip Leader or our staff if you have questions or concerns.
 We will update this post if other opportunities come up.

 We offer students payment plans so that the cost of your trip is paid off in approximately 1 ½ months (for AWB’s) to 2 ½ months (for ASB’s) after you accept.
 All students make an initial non-refundable deposit to reserve their spot.

 AWB’s applicants accept offers in October, trip payments are scheduled about every 2 weeks.
 Most trips must be paid off by early December.

 ASB’s applicants accept offers in late October, trip payments are scheduled about every 2 weeks.
 Most trips must be paid off by early February.

 You can ask individuals, friends, family members, and even companies to fund your trip; however, while we can give you samples or ideas you must be willing to do the work.
 These payments will go directly to you so they are not “tax-deductible contributions” for those companies/individuals sponsoring you.

 Participate in fundraisers with your fellow AB Breakers.
 You can raise money that will go towards bringing down the cost of the trip for all of the students that are participating.
 These payments will be directed to the Volunteer Center USC Gift Account and so they will be “tax deductible contributions” for those sponsoring your entire group’s AB trip.